GluuFederation/docs-oxd-prod/3.1.4/sources/configuration/index.md

 - **claims_locales:** End-User's preferred languages and scripts for Claims being returned, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference

-- **contacts:** Array of e-mail addresses for people responsible for this Client
+- **contacts:** Array of e-mail addresses for people responsible for this client